LOGBOOK

 The color-highlighted Log Row, located in Focus view directly below the last log entry, displays the currently read values from the NMEA for course, speed, and distance.

 With the + Log button, in the date area directly to the left of the log row, a log entry can be manually created at any time.
-Via the status button, you can change the vessel's status at any time and create an appropriate manual entry.
+Via the status button, you can change the ship's status at any time and create an appropriate manual entry.

 Below the last log entry is the log row with current values Below the last log entry is the log row with current values